 While society is moving toward a fairer split of domestic chores, the tradition of Nollaig na mBan continues.
 It’s a day for women to gather together for a laugh and a chat.
 The men of the household take over the cooking and cleaning, and children give their mothers gifts.
 It’s easy to overlook how much hard work mom put into Christmas until after the big dinner.
 But no matter where in the world you are, you can embrace Nollaig na mBan and give her a day of pampering and a wee gift.

-A perfect Women’s Christmas present is something small but special, something that offers a bit of luxury and pampering.
+A perfect Irish Christmas Gift for Mom would be something small but special, something that offers a bit of luxury and pampering.
 Here are a few ideas for your mom this Nollaig na mBan.

 - Belleek: Does she like a touch of elegance?
 Perhaps she’d like a piece of Belleek.
 What about a delicate vase or an exquisite gift box to hold her favorite piece of jewelry?